itsvivianmill/Journal/docs/Tools/Semaphore.md

   - informational
   - ansible
   - tools
+  - in-progress
 Creation date: Wednesday July 30th 2025
 ---
 Semaphore UI is a modern web interface for managing DevOps tools.
 It enables users to:
 - Run **Ansible**, Terraform/OpenTofu, Bash, and PowerShell scripts.
 - Get notifications on failed tasks.
 - Control access to the deployment system.

+*Semaphore has many more capabilities than described here.*
 #### Key Aspects of Semaphore:
 - **Projects**
 	Groups of related resources and configurations.